PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 Sure, they’re the final result, but how are these goals achieved?
 Through small, individual actions.

-- Users don’t increase your list size, they sign up for a newsletter, lead gen offer or handout.
+- Customers don’t increase your list size, they sign up for a newsletter, lead gen offer or handout.

 - A prospect doesn’t help you increase revenue, they purchase a product.